Maria Moyer’s family heritage looms large in terms of who she is.

 Maria says her father, Pete Kontopos, is the hardest working person she has ever known.
 He owns a company that specializes in industrial painting.
 “He would be gone in the morning before I woke up and arrived home after I was in bed.
 For him, the business was the vehicle to take care of his family.
 What I take from his example is that, with hard work and dedication, you can accomplish anything.”

 She was a tomboy growing up, owing largely to the fact that she wanted to do everything her older brother did.
 “He would at least let me watch him and his friends play video games.
-And he played soccer, so I played soccer.
-I still like to play in the indoor coed leagues.”
+And he played soccer, so I played soccer.”

 A mutual friend introduced Maria to her husband, Gabe, when they were in law school.
-“That first night, we talked for hours – about our families, about tax law, of all things.
+“That first night, we talked for hours – about our families, about tax law, about all things.
 People think chivalry is dead, but not with Gabe.
-He’s always opening my car door.
 Plus, he plays soccer.”

 She brings all of those influences to her work in estate planning at the Firm.
 “To be great at what I do requires compassion and an ability to make it easy for people to connect with you.
 I don’t want to be a note taker, with my head down.
 I want my clients to think of me as a colleague.”